 Deferral of assessments

-We define these extenuating circumstances as 'genuine circumstances beyond a student's control, or ability to foresee, and which seriously impair his or her assessed work', for example:
+The regulations define extenuating circumstances as 'genuine circumstances beyond a student's control, or ability to foresee, and which seriously impair his or her assessed work', for example:

 - Acute illness or injury that is serious and debilitating and occurs at the time of the assessments concerned